momentum-design/mframe/doc/en_us/fundamentals/event.md

 When you code an animation install of playing a video, there must be something you want to control.
 In mframe, you can bind event to every frame you want.

-There are 2 places which you can setup events.
+There are 2 places which you can setup the events.

 ```
 var motion = mframe([{